 Sleep training can be started as soon as a few weeks old.
 Many mothers have been able to train their babies to sleep routinely and scheduled by the age of 6 weeks.
 Depending on your baby’s temperament, this may be more or less difficult.

 Since this can vary, as a general rule, 4 months of age is old enough for all temperaments to begin sleep training.
-You can get the baby sleep training guide I created for free in my resource library here.

 Sleep training is not about sleep alone.
 Since we’re talking about when to start disciplining a baby, I want you to understand how sleep training is relevant.